Jeremy-TC/Jeremy-TC/README.md

 Let me briefly introduce myself：

-- 🔭 I’m currently working on Alibaba, and I'm currently focusing on performance optimization of web pages
+- 🔭 I’m currently working on Alibaba, and focusing on performance optimization of web pages.
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity，welcome to communicate with me.